bazzadp/curl/README.md

 ## Contact

-If you have problems, questions, ideas or suggestions, please contact us by posting to a suitable [mailing list](https://curl.haxx.se/mail/).
+If you have any problems, questions, ideas and suggestions, please contact us by posting to a suitable [mailing list](https://curl.haxx.se/mail/).

 All contributors to the project are listed in [the THANKS